-THE TAX EXEMPTION PROGRAM WAS DISCONTINUED ON JANUARY 1, 2023
+THE TAX EXEMPTION Resolution WAS REINSTATED ON JUNE 20, 2023

-The Horace City Council will discuss the Tax Exemption Resolution again on June 19th, 2023, at the Horace Fire Hall Event Center @ 6:00 pm.
+The Horace City Council will discuss the Tax Exemption Resolution again in October 21, 2024.

 IMPORTANT